 - a) While discussion in the relevant GRs on driver assistance technologies would be limited to technologies designed to assist drivers" on the basis of Vienna and Geneva Conventions, it would be necessary first for the IG-AD to agree the distinction between "automated assistance systems" and "autonomous systems" in order to help identify what technologies should be regarded as complying with the Conventions.
-However, since it would be clear that at least certain automated driving technology systems would be within the scope of both conventions, guidance by WP29 to start the discussion on such technologies, with the assumptions, could be made to the relevant GRs. - b) Automated driving technology which executes a portion of the dynamic driving task shall be designed so that: - i.
-They provide a means to keep the driver engaged to ensure that he/she constantly supervise the dynamic driving task executed by an automation system or a function of that system, - ii. they deactivate immediately with request for immediate control by the driver - iii. the driver's intention at any time shall be reliably reflected and functions of the system that cause a change in the dynamic behaviour of the vehicle (e.g. lane change) cannot be fulfilled without the driver providing a positive input to instigate that particular function.
-Exceptions to this requirement may include functions designed for operation to avoid loss of control or collision. - c) The narrative definitions below have been taken from the SAE and can be used as a starting point to understand the level of assistance/automation:

-i.
-Level 1 DRIVER ASSISTANCE
+However, since it would be clear that at least certain automated driving technology systems would be within the scope of both conventions, guidance by WP29 to start the discussion on such technologies, with the assumptions, could be made to the relevant GRs. - Automated driving technology which executes a portion of the dynamic driving task shall be designed so that: - They provide a means to keep the driver engaged to ensure that he/she constantly supervise the dynamic driving task executed by an automation system or a function of that system, - ii. they deactivate immediately with request for immediate control by the driver - iii. the driver's intention at any time shall be reliably reflected and functions of the system that cause a change in the dynamic behaviour of the vehicle (e.g. lane change) cannot be fulfilled without the driver providing a positive input to instigate that particular function.
+Exceptions to this requirement may include functions designed for operation to avoid loss of control or collision. - Automated driving technology which executes the dynamic driving task in defined road environments for a limited time without the need of being permanently monitored by the driver shall: - i, provide to the driver unequivocal information on the system status/operation mode, - warn/inform in due time when an intervention by the driver is needed, - iii. recognize road traffic regulations relevant for system-controlled driving manoeuvres where and while the - d) The narrative definitions below have been taken from the SAE and can be used as a starting point to understand the level of assistance/automation: - i.
+Level 1 DRIVER ASSISTANCE ii.
+Level 2 PARTIAL AUTOMATION

-The driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration using information about the driving environment and with the expectation that the human driver perform all remaining aspects of the dynamic driving task ii.
-Level 2 PARTIAL AUTOMATION d) The IG-AD should consider developing clarifications of these levels (and further levels if necessary) to provide comprehension of the above Levels 1 and 2 of "assistance" versus "automation" versus "autonomy" in the context of international regulation.
+The driving mode-specific execution by a driver assistance system of either steering or acceleration/deceleration using information about the driving environment and with the expectation that the human driver perform all remaining aspects of the dynamic driving task iii.
+Level 3 CONDITIONAL AUTOMATION